Chapter Two / Test Run

 In seconds, the door opened.
 “You rang, ma’am?”

-Denis Muldowney’s ready smile set his mustache twitching and the skin around his hazel eyes crinkling.
+Denis Muldowney’s ready smile set his mustache twitching and crinkled the skin beneath his hazel eyes.
 His two front teeth crossed a charming tad, and what was left of his sandy hair lay neatly combed over his shiny scalp.

 Meticulous in a three-piece suit, he leaned on the silver cane he’d needed since a drunk driver hit his motorcycle three years before.
 He’d been thirty-seven at the time, a lieutenant in the Naval Service, the Executive Aide to the Commander of Naval Operations.
 The accident had forced him to retire from the navy, and his honorable discharge had done little to raise his two children.
 He’d floundered at different jobs until Talty began setting up her secretariat.
 Based on his former commander’s effusive recommendations and her kinsmen’s hearty approvals, she’d appointed Denis her private secretary and chief executive aide.

 “I’ve finished signing your letters.”
 Talty tapped the agenda on her desk.
-“All but this thing.
-Work your magic on this, Denis.
+“Pleaes work your magic on this thing, Denis.
 Clear an afternoon for me.
 I want to spend time with my son before he forgets who I am.”

 Denis hobbled into the room, his stiff leg dragging on the rug.
 His sparkling eyes seemed to change from brown to green and back again as he approached.
 He took the schedule from her and studied it.
 “Wednesday next should do, ma’am.
 Nothing we can’t postpone.
 I can clear the whole day, if you like.”